Jonah Hill

-Hill has provided voices for the animated films Horton Hears a Who!
-(2008), Megamind (2010), How to Train Your Dragon (2010–2019), The Lego Movie (2014) and The Lego Movie 2: The Second Part (2019).

-Early life and education
+Early life

-Hill was born on December 20, 1983, in Los Angeles to Jewish parents, Sharon Lyn (née Chalkin), a costume designer and fashion stylist, and Richard Feldstein, a tour accountant for Guns N' Roses.
-He has a younger sister, actress Beanie Feldstein (born 1993); their older brother, Jordan Feldstein (1977–2017), was a music manager for Robin Thicke and Maroon 5 until his sudden death at age 40 from a DVT/pulmonary embolism.
+Hill was born on December 20, 1983, in Los Angeles, California.
+His parents are Sharon Lyn (née Chalkin), a costume designer and fashion stylist, and Richard Feldstein, a tour accountant for Guns N' Roses.
+He has a younger sister, actress Beanie Feldstein (b.
+1993).
+Their older brother, Jordan Feldstein (1977–2017), was a music manager for Robin Thicke and Maroon 5 until his sudden death at age 40 from a pulmonary embolism.
 Their parents were originally from Long Island, New York, and the family vacationed in the Catskill Mountains.

 Hill and his siblings were raised in the wealthy Los Angeles neighborhood of Cheviot Hills, where he continues to reside, and attended the Center for Early Education, Brentwood School, and then Crossroads School in Santa Monica.
 He worked at Hot Rod Skateboard Shop on Westwood Boulevard in Los Angeles.
 After graduating from high school in 2002, he attended The New School, Bard College and the University of Colorado Boulder, but did not earn a degree.

 Hill is Jewish and had a bar mitzvah ceremony.